jasny/meta/README.md

 Caching
 ---

 The second parameter to pass to factory constructor is an instance of `Psr\SimpleCache\CacheInterface`.
-It is used to cache meta-data between calls for the same class name.
+It is used to cache metadata between calls for the same class name.

 We have two implementations of cache: